AkariUeda/DLAforElsagate/data_preprocessing/README.md

 * Boost
 * `./data_preprocessing/frame_extractor` script.

-You can use the compiled binary that can be found in `/build` directory or you can recompile it using the following instructions:
+You can use the compiled binary that can be found in `/build` directory, or you can recompile it using the following instructions:

 1. Enter the frame_extractor dir
 ```